galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-preprocessing-tenx/tutorial.md

 {: .details}

-The main information to gather at this stage is that the `nCellBarcodes` tell us how many cells were detected in our sample, where we see 272 which is expected of our sub-sampled data.
+The main information to gather at this stage is that the `nCellBarcodes` tell us how many cells were detected in our sample, where we see that there are 5200 cells, which is expected of our sub-sampled data.
 Another metric to take into account is that the number of matches (`nMatch`) has the largest value, and that the number of reads that map to the genome but not to a feature/gene given in the GTF (`nNoFeature`) is not too large.
 The number of no features is also quite high when mapping the original (non-subsampled) 10x input datasets, so this appears to be the default expected behaviour.